Energy Company Obligation (ECO) and ECO Flex

 - Housing Benefit

-Please note funding support for replacement condensing combi gas boilers is now extremely limited, and if available, may be allocated at the sole discretion of the ECO-Obligated Energy Supplier.
+From September 2022 ECO funding for replacement condensing combi gas boilers is extremely limited, and, if available, is allocated at the discretion of the ECO-Obligated Energy Supplier - either E.ON or Utilita, but not Sunderland City Council.